 Our traveler would find that the position of the United States in the Arab world in the wake of the Arab Spring has also worsened.
 We have seen in Egypt, and are likely about to see in Syria, that the departure of repressive autocrats presages the arrival of radicalized, anti- Western fanatics.
 Our foreign policy has been positively innovative in its capacity for failure.
 Somehow, we have figured out a way to fail to support the repressive status quo while at the same time failing to gain any credibility with the forces undermining that status quo.

-Visiting Tunisia, the birthplace of the Arab Spring, our contemporary Phileas Fogg would see an example of where the United States has done worse than achieve irrelevance.
-In Tunisia, irrelevance would be an improvement.
+Visiting Northern Africa, the birthplace of the Arab Spring, our contemporary Phileas Fogg would see an example of where the United States has done worse than achieve irrelevance.
+In Libya, irrelevance would be an improvement.
 The full story behind the tragedy at Benghazi remains to be told, but what has emerged so far amounts to a State Department scandal.
 Though warned by our late ambassador of the dangers he was facing, the Department did nothing to secure his safety.
 When anti-American fighters carried out a well-planned assassination, Clinton’s Department supported the White House’s disinformation campaign, designed to deceive the American public into assuming that the violence was the result of an amateurish anti-Muslim video, rather than a carefully orchestrated terrorist assault.

 Our traveler would find the same strain of virulently fundamentalist Islam that fueled the growth of the Taliban and al Qaeda has now spread to North and Saharan Africa.
-We see it not only in Tunisia, but also in Algeria, where terrorists briefly captured an oil refinery and caused the deaths of over eighty Western workers; and in Mali, where fundamentalist forces have taken over half the country and bid fair to turn Mali into another Afghanistan.
+We see it not only in Libya, but also in Algeria, where terrorists briefly captured an oil refinery and caused the deaths of over eighty Western workers; and in Mali, where fundamentalist forces have taken over half the country and bid fair to turn Mali into another Afghanistan.